 Add pasta and bacon and stir until fully coated in sauce.
 Season with more salt if necessary.
 Now it’s time to add the other 1/2 of chicken and slightly mix it in with the rest of the ingredients (I just pushed my chicken slices slightly into the skillet as shown below).
 Cover with a lid until ready to serve, to keep warm.
 Serve with additional shredded Parmesan and red pepper flakes, if desired.

-For other popular chicken recipes see Balsamic Chicken with Brussels Sprouts and Apples and Chicken Pasta in Creamy White Wine Parmesan Sauce).
+If you liked this chicken bacon spinach pasta, you might also enjoy other popular chicken recipes, such as Balsamic Chicken with Brussels Sprouts and Apples and Chicken Pasta in Creamy White Wine Parmesan Sauce).

 Follow me on PINTEREST to get more recipe ideas!